Rian1010/Charity-Website/README.md

 #### Maps Page
 I tried to refactor the code in the map.js file, so that code would not be as long as it is now however, because of the little amount of time I had left for this project, I was not able to find a good solution to accomplish this task.
 I used objects and more variables to reduce the amount of code for the content in the info windows of the markers that are on the map, but the text that the content turned into, kept being undefined, although I had defined the variables.
-My mentor and a tutor suggested to move on because of the time limit, but I am still planning to reduce the code, probably by using objects.
+My mentor and a tutor suggested to move on because of the time limit, but I am still planning to reduce the code, probably by using objects and JSON files.

 ## Testing